CoDS-GCS/KG-WISE/README.md

 ```

 ### Note:
-To add your own knowledge graphs, you need to upload them to your RDF Engine and configure the endpoint from Constants.py
+To add your own knowledge graphs, you need to upload them to your RDF Engine and configure the endpoint from Constants.py and add API key for LLM_subgraph_sampler_rag.py